merge/skulls/x230/README.md

 That's it.
 You can create a bootable USB stick: `sudo dd if=patched.x230.img of=/dev/sdx` and boot from it.
 Alternatively, burn `patched.x230.iso` to a CD.
+And make sure you have "legacy" boot set, not "UEFI" boot.

 ### flashrom chip config
 We (or our scripts) use [flashrom](https://flashrom.org/) for flashing.
 Run